Blazemeter/taurus/site/dat/docs/Proxy2JMX.md

 ### Microsoft Windows
 We provide support of Chrome browser at the moment.
 For correct work of proxy you have to prepare the right place for chromedriver (don't place your chromedriver inside Windows directory).
-We strongly recommend next way:
+We strongly recommend the next way:
 1. create directory (e.g. "c:\chromedriver")
 2. put chromedriver.exe into created directory and remove all another copies of chromedriver
 3. add directory to path: